ajeromelittle/al1125/docs/AI_EXPERIENCE_REPORT.md

 Couldn't remember the exact syntax for `@Valid` and `@Validated` in Spring Boot.
 Asked Claude and got a complete example with exception handling.
 Much faster than digging through old projects.

 ### Test Cases
 I gave Claude the business requirements and asked for help with test cases.
-It generated way more edge cases than I would have thought of on my own and organized everything into utility classes.
+It generated way more edge cases than I would have thought of on my own and organized everything into utility classes when asked

 ### Refactoring
 Every time I realized AI misunderstood a requirement (like what "chargeable days" actually meant), Claude helped me refactor all the affected code consistently across the project.